rst2pdf/rst2pdf/doc/rst2pdf.rst

                         cover.tmpl

 --use-floating-images
-                        Makes images with :aling: attribute work more like in rst2html.
+                        Makes images with :align: attribute work more like in rst2html.
 Default: False

 --use-numbered-links  When using numbered sections, adds the numbers to all